Public-Health-Scotland/PHD_NIPT_repository_public/README.md

 # PHD_NIPT_repository_public
-Repository of code used for analyses relating to the NIPT PhD.
-Includes total and live birth prevalence analysis of Down's syndrome in Scotland.
+Repository of code used for analyses relating to the NIPT PhD project, partnered with Public Health Scotland and funded by Medical Reseatch Scotland PHD studentship stipend.
+Includes code relating to analyses of total and live birth prevalence of Down's syndrome in Scotland, and associated maternal socio-demographic factors.